Whatever (Kygo and Ava Max song)

 "Whatever" is a song by Norwegian DJ Kygo and American singer Ava Max.
 It was released on 19 January 2024 through RCA Records, as the lead single from Kygo's eponymous fifth studio album.
 The tropical house song was written by both artists alongside Cleo Tighe, Jonah Shy, Petey Martin and Rollo.
 It contains an interpolation of Shakira's 2001 song "Whenever, Wherever", with lyrics about a breakup; therefore, Shakira, Tim Mitchell and Gloria Estefan are credited as co-writers.
 The song reached number one in Norway and the top 10 in Sweden.

+The song reached number 8 on the Australian Dance Singles Chart, becoming Kygo's first song to chart in Australia since "What's Love Got to Do with It" (2020).

 Background and composition

 In early January 2024, Kygo and Max posted snippets of an upcoming collaboration on their social media accounts.
 On 10 January, Kygo announced the release date of the song.
 "Whatever" was released for digital download and streaming on January 19 through RCA Records and Sony Music.
 It was written by Kygo, Max, Cleo Tighe, Jonah Shy, Patrick Martin, and Rollo.
 The chorus interpolates Shakira's 2001 song "Whenever, Wherever".
 Shakira, Gloria Estefan, and Tim Mitchell were consequently credited as songwriters.

 "Whatever" is a tropical house song.
 The lyrics of the original song's chorus were modified to "Whatever, whatever / We were never good together / I'll be here and you stay there / Truth is, I never cared", making for a "harsh rebuke of the limitless love" presented in the original song.
 The instrumental is built around an acoustic guitar and a "pumping" kick drum.